-Napoléon, BESSIERES, and the corps eliminated during the PULTUSK campaign in WARSAW, or THÖRN if WARSAW is besieged by the Russian player.
+NAPOLÉON, BESSIERES, SAVARY and the corps eliminated during the PULTUSK campaign in WARSAW, or THÖRN if WARSAW is besieged by the Russian player.
 If both are besieged, these corps and Napoléon are not placed back.

-Other corps still on the game board remain in place or are placed south of the area they occupied at the end of the PULTUSK campaign with the following restrictions: 1 corps per area and at least 2 areas between each corps.
+Other corps still on the game board remain in place or are placed south of the area they occupied at the end of the PULTUSK campaign with the following restrictions: 1 corps per area, at most 2 areas from the one occupied at the end of the campaign and at least 2 areas between each corps placed back.